 About scientific collections

 Scientific collections are at the heart of Queensland science research.
-The collections, and the research organisations associated with them, support regulatory, management and policy decisions and are also used for research in biomedicine, biodiversity, agriculture, evolutionary biology and global change.
+The collections, and the research organisations associated with them, support regulatory, management and policy decisions.
+The specimens may be used for research across the fields of science, technology, engineering, and maths (STEM), with the potential for significant impacts in disciplines such as biomedicine, biodiversity, agriculture, evolutionary biology, and climate science.

 Scientific collections defined

-Scientific collections are defined as samples and specimens stored, managed and used primarily for research and information purposes.
-These include collections and repositories of biomedical samples, human artifacts, natural history samples (plants, animals, soils) and diverse other objects of scientific study, together with their associated data and archival material.
+Scientific collections are defined as catalogued samples and specimens that are stored, managed, and used for research and information purposes.
+These include collections and repositories of biomedical, geological and biological (plants, animals, fungi) samples together with their associated metadata and archival material.

 Access to the collections

-Some collections are available to the public to access, while other collections are only available to researchers.
-Find out more about Queensland’s scientific collections:
+Some scientific collections are available to the public for physical access, while other collections have an online information base and are physically accessible for bona-fide researchers.
+Find out more about some of Queensland’s major scientific collections: